openedx/edx-documentation/en_us/open_edx_release_notes/source/dogwood.rst

 Open edX installations can now add an ecommerce service. `Otto`_ is an extended Django application that manages and handles orders for product catalogs.

-Documentation about how to install and set up Otto, configure partners and sites, add assets, and fulfill orders will be available shortly.
+For more information about how to install and set up Otto, configure partners and sites, add assets, and fulfill orders, see .

 =========================================
 TPA Sign In Without Account Activation